Unitpackage Structure

 }

-can contain a list with metadata descriptors following different kinds of metadata schemas.
-This allows metadata to be stored in different formats or from different sources.
+Additional metadata describing the underlying data or its origin is stored in the resource metadata descriptor.
+The metadata can contain metadata descriptors following different kinds of metadata schemas.
+This allows metadata to be stored in different formats or from different sources, and also allows validation of the metadata subsets independently.

 {